12 Best Korean Cafes In Singapore | Eatbook.sg

 Routine Korean Fusion Cafe & Bar doubles as a cafe by the day, and a bar at night.
 Even better, it opens until 12am every day, and you can get there by foot in just four minutes from Tanjong Pagar MRT Station.

 The cherry blossom-themed cafe offers both beautiful aesthetics and good food.
-We encourage you to get the Routine’s Injeolmi Bingsu ($21++), which presents a tower of shaved ice topped with roasted soybean powder, sweet red bean paste, and chewy rice cakes.
-For something more substantial to share with your friends, try their Garlic Butter Octopus ($22++).
-You get a good amount of octopus, baby corn, chillies, and garlic stir fried in butter!
+We encourage you to get the Routine’s Injeolmi Bingsu ($22++), which presents a tower of shaved ice topped with roasted soybean powder, sweet red bean paste, and chewy rice cakes.
+For something more substantial to share with your friends, try their Garlic Butter Octopus ($22++) or Kimchi Pancake ($18++)!

 Read our Routine Korean Fusion Cafe & Bar review.